 - Apply for or locate your FSA ID.
 The FSA ID allows you to electronically sign your applications.
 It will be used each year, so make sure to keep this in a safe place and do not share this information with anyone.

 - Complete your Free Application for Federal Student Aid (FAFSA).
 FAFSA information is used to determine eligibility for financial aid.
 For Pennsylvania residents, the FAFSA will serve as your PA state grant application as well.
-Watch a tutorial on completing the FAFSA here.
+Check out this tutorial on completing the FAFSA.

 - Search for Scholarships.
 You will be automatically reviewed for merit based scholarships when you apply to Pitt.
 For non-University of Pittsburgh Scholarships you may review sites like College Board and Fastweb.
 Always be sure to avoid scholarship scams.